-New regulations are having a profound impact on the mortgage industry.
-For mortgage companies, profitability margins per closed loan are thinning due to increased compliance, competition, production costs and more.
-This fact coupled with decreased origination volume is affecting all sectors of the industry, motivating CEO’s to look for places to reduce cost, including marketing costs per lead and ultimately cost per closed transaction.
-So, either the marketing budget needs to be cut back, or it needs to do a better job of driving more leads…or both.
+The current environment is having a profound affect on mortgage loan originations and therefore the industry as a whole.
+For lenders, profitability margins per closed loan are wearing thin.
+This fact is motivating CEO’s to look for places to reduce cost, including marketing costs per lead and ultimately cost per closed transaction.
+So, either the marketing budget needs to be cut back, or it needs to do a better job of driving more leads.

 Tactics like these if well-coordinated can boost performance but fail to have a cumulative effect IF there are cracks in the underlying foundation…your brand.
 When your brand is weak, this is reflected in the overall quality and consistency of your communications and their ability to set you apart in the eyes of your target audiences.

-This cumulative effect is why great brands experience a higher ROI on their marketing and public relations efforts than others.
-Loyal followers keep coming back.
-They don’t cost anything to market to.
-They’ll help you spread the good word about your company in many ways both on and off-line.
+The cumulative effect is why great brands experience a higher ROI on their marketing and public relations efforts than others.

 For example, if you’re a mortgage company, how do you treat real estate agents?
 What can they count on from you, no matter what, consistently, that makes them feel good about sending you referrals?
 If your company brand claims to place emphasis on catering to their needs and you’ve successfully fulfilled this claim but then lose focus during a refinance wave, then your brand lacks consistency.
-You’ve confused them.
-Now they will refer their clients to others who will gladly pick up your slack and give them the attention they need.
-Their loyalty is transferred to another brand.
-Regaining their loyalty will take a lot of time and money which drives up your cost per lead and closed transaction.
+Their loyalty may be transferred to another brand.
+Regaining their loyalty takes time and money which drives up your marketing costs.

 Here are some ways to determine whether you have a marketing or brand problem: